anggastika/automated-ui-test/Readme.md

 # automated-ui-test

-is a Automated UI Test project for Bibit Apps.
+is a Automated UI Test project for Sample Apps.

 ## The Equipments
 1. Intellij IDE latest version with plugin Lombok,Gherkin,Cucumber.